 Well, yes it does.

-The children of Israel is the original church.
+The children of Israel are the original church.

-The issue today is that word church has morphed and changed according to a new church replacement doctrine with a new religion tradition.
+The issue today is that word church has morphed and changed in meaning according into a new church replacement doctrine with a new religion tradition.

-Paul is misunderstood, but he understood this as the Messiah prophet mission:
+Paul is misunderstood in Laodicea.
+He understood the Messiah ekklēsia mission:

 "And he came and preached peace to you who were far off and peace to those who were near.
 For through him we both have access in one Spirit to the Father.
 So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God... " Ephesians 2:17-19

-They all survived slavery together whether native born, adopted, sojourner, alien or stranger.
+They all survived slavery whether native born, adopted, sojourner, alien or stranger.

 They all walked through the sea, gathered and stood together, united as one assembly at Mount Sinai to hear the shofar call.